Paul Gallen vs Justis Huni: Fight time and how to watch live online

 Live stream Paul Gallen vs Justis Huni on Kayo: Order the PPV now

-Following a series of successful events, commencing with Tim Tszyu vs Jeff Horn last year, Main Event can now be accessed via Kayo Sports.
+Following a series of successful events, commencing with Tim Tszyu vs Jeff Horn last year, Main Event can now be accessed via Kayo Sports mostly for boxing events.
 You don't have to be an existing Kayo Sports customer, this option is open to new, returning or current subscribers.

 Once you sign up online for $59.95 you'll be able to begin streaming as soon as the event gets underway.
 On top of that you'll be granted access to Kayo until 20 June.